OSGeo/gdal/doc/source/drivers/vector/gpkg.rst

 -  .. dsco:: VERSION
       :choices: AUTO, 1.0, 1.1, 1.2, 1.3, 1.4
-      :Since: 2.2
+      :since: 2.2

       Set GeoPackage version
       (for application_id and user_version fields).
-In AUTO mode, this will be equivalent to 1.2 starting with GDAL 2.3.
-      1.3 is available starting with GDAL 3.3
+In AUTO mode, this will be equivalent to 1.4 starting with GDAL 3.11 (1.2 in prior versions) 1.3 is available starting with GDAL 3.3
       1.4 is available starting with GDAL 3.7.1